RingSQL: Schema-Independent Synthetic Data Generation for Text-to-SQL Reinforcement Learning: Methods

 \subsubsection{Filter Generation}

-Once the SQR template is filled, we can add more filters to it in order to increase the complexity and diversity of the questions and queries produced by \methodname{}.
-Filters are added in one of two ways.
-The first is by randomly sampling an attribute, a filter operation, and a value (or values) in order to create a simple filter.
-The second is by filling a pre-defined SQR filter template.

-\paragraph{Simple Filter Generation} To generate simple filters (e.g., \texttt{WHERE <column> = <value>}), an attribute is first randomly sampled from a given entity.
-Then, an operation is sampled based on the type of the sampled attribute, as well as a value for this attribute from the database (multiple values are sampled for operations like \texttt{BETWEEN}).
-The original SQR plan is then augmented with this filter and the generated questions are updated to include a natural language phrase expressing the filter.
-Simple filters can be joined together with \texttt{AND} and \texttt{OR} operations to produce more complex filtering schemes.
+Once a SQR template is filled, filters can be added to increase the complexity and diversity of the data produced by \methodname{}.
+Filters are generated in one of two ways.
+The first is by randomly sampling an attribute, a filter operation, and a value to create a simple filter (e.g. \texttt{WHERE <column> = <value>}).
+This is done by first sampling an attribute from a given entity and an appropriate operation based on the type of the sampled attribute.
+A value for the attribute is then sampled from the database if needed.
+The original SQR plan is then augmented with this filter, and the generated questions are updated to include a natural language phrase expressing the filter.
+These simple filters can be combined with \texttt{AND} and \texttt{OR} operations to increase complexity.

-\paragraph{Filling SQR Filter Templates} For more complex filters (e.g. \texttt{WHERE <column> > (SELECT avg(<column>) FROM <table> WHERE <simple-filter>)}) we create SQR filter templates which can be filled in a similar manner to SQR plan templates.
-In many cases, the input for the filter is fixed by the SQR plan's input assignments, although in some cases sampling is also done to fill these.
-Some of these templates can also be combined with a simple filter to produce a more complex filter as shown in the example.
-This template-based approach makes it easy to define new complex filters and specify natural language expression templates for them, which can be much more concise than the expressions that would be generated by the method used for simple filters.
+For the second method of generating filters, we create SQR filter templates which can be filled in a similar manner to SQR plan templates (e.g. \texttt{WHERE <column> > (SELECT avg(<column>) FROM <table> WHERE <simple-filter>)}).
+In many cases, the input for these filters is fixed by the SQR plan's input assignments, although sometimes sampling is used to fill these.
+These templates can also be combined with a simple filter to produce an even more complex filter, as shown in the example.
+This template-based approach makes it easy to define new complex filters along with more concise natural language expression templates for them.